matsumotory/mruby-httprequest/README.md

 # HttpRequest Class for mruby
-HttpRequest of iij/mruby support mruby/mruby using mruby-uv and mruby-http
+refactored HttpRequest using mruby-uv and mruby-http

+original code is iij/mruby

 ## install by mrbgems
 ```bash